syncfusion-content/js-api-docs/api/js/ejKanban.md

 ### swimlaneSettings.showEmptySwimlane `boolean`
 {:#members:swimlanesettings-showemptyswimlane}

 To enable or disable empty swimlane on Kanban board.
-It is used to shown empty swim lane when no data's present on headers key mapping value.
+It is used to shown empty swimlane when no data's present on headers key mapping value.

 #### Default Value: